-Before you travel, confirm that you have read and understand the Playbook, and that you agree to the rules.
-See: 'Compliance and sanctions' page 32.
+Pead this Playbook thoroughly Before you travel, confirm that you have read and understand the Playbook, and that you agree to the rules.
+See 'Compliance and sanctions', page 32

-You will be required to have medical treatment and repatriation insurance covering the entire period of your stay in Japan.
+You will be required to have medical treatment and repatriation insurance covering the entire period of your stay in Japan

-For IF members and representatives, Tokyo 2020 will provide such insurance, but only for the period between the Village pre-opening date and closing date.
-Please also note that this insurance only covers costs incurred in Japan.
-1111111111
+For athletes and team officials, Tokyo 2020 will provide this insurance, only for the period between the Village pre-opening and closing dates.
+This insurance only covers costs incurred in Japan